-Most likely, it is a logo with a text inside an image.
-Everyone of us has probably gone to college.
-So, most of educational institutions choose exactly this type.
+Most likely, it is a logo with text inside an image.
+Every one of us has probably gone to college.
+So, most educational institutions choose exactly this type.
 Car manufacturers love it too.

 So, we have briefly reviewed the seven types of logos.
 After you make a decision on which you like the most, it’ll be time to start designing and, further, using it.
 Fortunately, modern technologies help you easily do that by yourselves, not having to spend a fortune.
 An online constructor has become a good friend helping accomplish logo design tasks.
 As well, you can ask freelancers for help, they are a lot on the Internet – and sure able to create an option both you and your clients will adore.